chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

 ### Requests

-The people behind [Requests](http://docs.python-requests.org/en/master/) call it HTTP for Humans, and that’s exactly what it is.
+The people behind [Requests](http://docs.python-requests.org/en/master/) call it HTTP for Humans, and that’s precisely what it is.
 It’s one the of most beautiful works of code that I have come across.
 It is eminently readable and logically constructed.
-There's actually a word to describe this in the python community: Pythonic
+There's a word to describe this in the Python community: Pythonic

 A good definition for Pythonic that I've come across is: